andela-emabishi/document-management-system/README.md

   status: '500: Internal Server Error'
 }
 ```
+* Notes
+**The sharewith field takes in the ObjectID of the user you want to share your document with.**
+**The access field takes in the ObjectID of the role you want to access your document.**

 | Title  	|  URL 	| Method  	| URL params
 |---	|---	|---	|----  |